confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 ## What is in scope

-Ensure availability for pull queries when the active KSQL server fails.
+Ensure availability for pull queries when KSQL servers fail (with `ksql.streams.num.standby.replicas=N`, we can tolerate upto N such failures)

 ## What is not in scope

-_What we explicitly do not want to cover in this proposal, and why._

-> We will not ______ because ______.
-Example: "We will not tackle Protobuf support in this proposal
-> because we must use schema registry, and the registry does not support Protobuf yet."
+- Address unavailability caused by cold starts of KSQL server i.e when a new server is added to a KSQL cluster, it must first rebuild its state off the changelog topics and that process still could take a long time.
+- Try to improve consistency guarantees provided by KSQL i.e reduce the amount of time it takes to rebalance or standby replication to catch up.

 ## Value/Return

 The cluster of KSQl server will be able to serve requests even when the active is down.
-Hence, pull queries will not fail during the time window required by rebalancing.
+This mitigates a large current gap in deploying KSQL pull queries for mission critical use-cases, by significantly reducing failure rate of pull queries during server failures.

 ## Public APIS
 No change to public APIs

 ## Design

-The problem at hand is how to determine if a server is down and where to route a request when the active is down.
+The problem at hand is how to determine if a server is down and where to route a request when it is down.
 Every KSQL server must have available the information of what other KSQL servers exist in the cluster, their status and their lag per topic partition.
 There are three components to this: Healthchecking, Lag reporting and Lag-aware routing.

-***Failure detection/Healthcheck***
+### Failure detection/Healthcheck

 Failure detection/ healthcheck is implemented via a periodic hearbeat.
 KSQL servers either broadcast their heartbeat (N^2 interconnections with N KSQL servers) or we implement a gossip protocol.
 In the initial implementation, we will use the REST API to send heartbeats leveraging the N^2 mesh that already exists between KSQL servers.
-Hence, we will implement a new REST endpoint, `/heartbeat` that will register the requests(hearbeats) a server receives from other servers.
+Hence, we will implement a new REST endpoint, `/heartbeat` that will register the heartbeats a server receives from other servers.

 We want to guarantee 99% uptime.
 This means that in a 5 minute window, it must take no longer than 2 seconds to determine the active server is down and to forward the request to one of the standbys.
 The heartbeats must be light-weight so that we can send multiple heartbeats per second which will provide us with more datapoints required to implement a well-informed policy for determining when a server is up and when down.